-- We learn Sookie is a klutz because her and Lorelai have a conversation about it, which is funny because there’s actually a really good scene revealing how klutzy she is after it was revealed to us through dialog.
+- We learn Sookie is a klutz because her and Lorelai have a conversation about it, which is funny because there’s actually a really good scene revealing how klutzy she is after it was revealed to us through dialogue.

 - Rory literally says “I love being a private school kid” to demonstrate her excitement at being a private school kid.
 Not that we ever got any insight into why she wanted to go to private school before she got into Chilton but whatever.

 - We know Rory’s creepy love interest is creepy because he told Rory he was being creepy.
 We didn’t really get to watch him being creepy.

 - Then there’s the scene where Lorelai gives us a detailed narrative of how she got pregnant at 16, didn’t marry the father, and now lives a life she is content with despite the judgment of her parents.
 It’s not that the story isn’t interesting, it’s just that we don’t see any of this interesting story.
 We just get Lorelai screaming it at the end of the episode because the writers knew we would be wondering about Rory’s father and so they felt the need to tack an explanation on at the last minute.